dhhruv/Vac-Cowin/README.md

 - This is a Proof of Concept Project. **I OR the Team** do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **It's only made for Educational Purposes.
 Use this at your own risk.**
 - This **Python Script CANNOT book slots automatically**.
 It doesn't skip any of the steps that a User would have to take on the official portal.
 You will still have to enter the OTP and Captcha as you do in the CoWIN Portal.
 - **Do NOT** use unless all the beneficiaries selected are supposed to get the same Vaccine and Dose.
-- There is **no option** to Register a new Phone/Mobile or add beneficiaries.
+- There is **no option** to Register a new Phone/Mobile or add beneficiaries for now.
 This can be used only after beneficiary has been added through the official Portal/App.
 - Be careful if you're choosing to use the auto-book feature.
 It will blindly select first available Vaccination **Centre, Date (Both Sorted Ascending) and a RANDOM slot**.
 I would not recommend using this feature unless and until it's crucial.
 - If you accidentally booked a slot you didn't want to then don’t worry.
 You can always log in to the CoWIN Portal and cancel/re-schedule that.
 - **API Details (Do read the first paragraph): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2**